Which training awards should I enter?

 Learning and development awards

 After decades of incremental innovation in learning and development, the pandemic brought about a short period of radical change.
-Previous assumptions about how certain types of learning should be delivered have been replaced with the urgent need to provide effective learning across all topics without physical contact.
+Previous assumptions about how certain types of learning should be delivered were replaced with the urgent need to provide effective learning across all topics without physical contact.
+Post-pandemic some of these methods and new models remain or continue to influence in-person training.

 From an awards perspective this has led to a change in the types of stories being entered, the categories award schemes offer, and what awards judges are expecting when they read entries.